 That said, it’s essential to exercise standard precautions.
 Petty theft, especially in crowded tourist areas or on public transportation, is a concern (let’s just say that there’s a reason Barcelona has a reputation for pickpockets).

-And don’t let that bit of information turn you off from visiting.
 It is a sad fact that any traveler has to be cautious of wherever in the world you are, even your home city.

 Getting Around Spain Solo